yslan/nekrsExamples/filter/README.md

 We use Nek5000's filter as a reference.

 Every `nrs->isCheckpointStep=1`, we call `userchk` twice.
-At the first call, it copies the solutions to work arrays and applies filter in USR.
+At the first call, it copies the solutions to work arrays and applies filter in Nek5000.
-Then, filter is applied in UDF and the second `userchk` compare results from both.
+Then, NekRS' filter is applied after and the second `userchk` compares results from both.

 We expect to see the folloeing in the logfile.